 Located on the northeast coast of Northern Ireland, near the town of Bushmills, the Giant’s Causeway is an area of over 40,000 interlocking basalt columns, the result of intense volcanic and geological activity.

 We’re not the best people to educate you about the geology of the Giant’s Causeway, so if you’re interested in the scientific history about how it came to be, you’re better served by visiting this website.

-Here are 20 photos we captured from our visit to the Giant’s Causeway.
+Here are 20 photos from our visit to the Giant’s Causeway.

 The Giant’s Causeway Visitor’s Centre.
 This is the entry/exit point to the park.

 This is the path down to the shore where the infamous basalt columns are located.

 The coastline along Northern Ireland is home to endless rocky sea cliffs.
 Stunning.

 Looking back towards the path that takes you back up to the Visitor Centre.

 The Myth and Legend of the Giant’s Causeway